-To start us off, we have Danielle who actually went to school with me!
+Danielle was an Aupair in Colorado.
+She actually went to school with me!
 She is a lovely human and I thought she would be perfect to start off the series with.
-I hope you enjoy!
+I hope you enjoy this Aupair Conversation with Danielle.

 What agency did you go through?